m4l1c3/HTMLContentCreator/README.md

 # HTMLContentCreator
 I needed a way to automate pulling content from spreadsheets and generate HTML from the spreadsheet data.
 I wrote this simple java console app that reads formatted .XLSX spreadsheets and injects their values into HTML templates to generate translated blocks of HTML content.

-Right now it just runs through an IDE, next phase will create an executable or jar to just run on an end-user's machine to process their own templates.

 To use the app, simply create: ContentConfigJSON.txt based off of the ContentConfigSampleJSON.txt and include a comma separated list of excel spreadsheets in the files section:

 {